Hlora1337/fortran-training/README.md

 STOOPID play with Nested cycles because I was a brick

 Made normal short multiplication table matrix (25 lines of code)

+Made program that calculates sum by diagonal (All numbers randomly generated, in code it's noticeable)